 - 1. Verify the vent tube protruding for the aircraft can NOT be pushed up and into the interior of the aircraft with the force of an index finger. - 2.
 Apply power to the aircraft via master switch, observe proper voltage, greater than 26V. - 3.
 Verify the battery Fault/Status LED is off (no faults). - 4.
-Press the LED "push-to-test" and observe the LED illuminates (if equiped). - 5.
-At the battery, jumper the fault/status discrete output to battery negative terminal using a test clip and the panel LED is on. - 6.
-Configure the aircraft for max typical cruise loads and verify it is less than 40 amps.
-Also, configure aircraft for load shed load and verify it is less than 11.5 amps.
+Press the LED "push-to-test lens" and observe the LED illuninates (if equiped). - 5.
+At the battery, jumper the fault/status discrete output to battery negative terminal using a test clip and verify panel LED and or EFIS indicator is "On". - 6.
+Configure the aircraft for typical cruise loads and verify it is less than 35 amps.
+Alternately, configure aircraft for load shed load and verify it is less than 17.5 amps.
 If either exceeds these values, conduct a complete Electrical Load and Capacity Analysis as detailed in the Appendix. - 7.
-Verify engine starts as normal (if starter battery installation).
+Verify engine starts as normal.